rharris115-zz/benchmark_spring_boot/README.md

 Endpoints and services were evaluated with the HTTP benchmarking tool [WRK](https://github.com/wg/wrk/blob/master/README.md).
 Given the limitations of the machinery used in this evaluation, all tests were done with 2 requesting threads and 20 connections.
 Each endpoint was tested for 120 seconds.

+The requests and responses were over a home LAN with Ethernet cable connections and other traffic minimised.
 # Services
+Three service configurations were used for the evaluation.
+An asynchronous Java server evaluation was provided as a basis for configuration along with two Python services.
 ## Java Spring Boot and Tomcat
 The service was implemented to enable asynchronous operation.
 Other implementation details were left to default settings.
 ## Python Flask and Werkzeug